webarch-coop/ansible-role-synapse/README.md

 The database configuration is also written to a file in `/etc/matrix-synapse/conf.d`, see `synapse_db` below.

-The main `/etc/matrix-synapse/homeserver.yaml` configuration file variables can either be set using `synapse_homeserver` to define everythnig (apart from the variables noted above) or `synapse_homeserver_combine` can be set to overwrite parts of the `synapse_homeserver` dictionary.
+The main `/etc/matrix-synapse/homeserver.yaml` configuration file variables can either be set using `synapse_homeserver` to define everything (apart from the variables noted above) or `synapse_homeserver_combine` can be set to overwrite parts of the `synapse_homeserver` dictionary.

 Note that since the SSO configuration section of `/etc/matrix-synapse/homeserver.yaml` uses Jinga2 templating this configuration is probably best done manually, more on this below.